Magic: History, Theory, Practice

-Magic: History, Theory and Practice is a mysticism book by Ernst Schertel.
+Magic: History, Theory, Practice is a mysticism book by Ernst Schertel.
 Originally published in Germany in 1923, Magic: History / Theory / Practice (in its original German edition), was a hardcover book consisting of 154 pages.

 Schertel identifies heavily with the "demonic" in Magic, espousing the belief that "communion with the demon" is the most important aspect of magical/religious practice.
 In addition to this, Schertel also identified the following elements of magic: